 How many of you have heard someone say something like this – or even said it yourself?
 It’s a sentiment that we hear over and over again.
 But, does a camera upgrade really make you a better photographer?

-This shot from Paria Canyon in Utah was taken with a relatively inexpensive, consumer-level camera – the Canon 20D.
-The image was published in Popular Photography Magazine a few years ago, and has won more accolades and sold more prints than any other image in Varina’s portfolio.
-And yet – not a single publisher has asked about the equipment used to take the photo before asking about publication.
-No judge has asked which camera was used to get these results.
+A relatively inexpensive, consumer-level camera, the Canon 20D, took this shot from Paria Canyon in Utah.
+Popular Photography Magazine published the image a few years ago.
+Additionally, it has won more accolades and sold more prints than any other image in Varina’s portfolio.
+Moreover, not a single publisher has ever asked about the equipment used to take the photo before asking about publication.
+No judge asked which camera was used to get these results.
 And no buyer has requested information about equipment before making a purchasing decision.

-Magazine and calendar companies are not interested in the camera gear that was used to get the shot.
-They want high-resolution images for printing – they want to know the size of the image, and they want images that are sharp and free of noise.
-In many cases, an image will require up or down-sizing… but beyond a few technical specs, nobody (except other photographers) really cares what camera you are using.
+Magazine and calendar companies are not interested in the type of camera gear used to capture the image.
+Utlimately, they want high-resolution images for printing.
+They want to know the size of the image.
+Additionally, they want images that are sharp and free of noise.
+In many cases, an image will require up or down-sizing.
+Therefore, beyond a few technical specs, nobody (except other photographers) really cares what camera you are using.
 It’s the photograph that matters.
-This shot from Death Valley National Park is Jay’s highest selling image – it was taken with Canon 10D.
+This shot from Death Valley National Park is Jay’s highest selling image.
+It was taken with a Canon 10D.

 Will an upgrade to brand new camera make a better photographer?
-The fact is, most of the photos Varina has taken with that fancy lens are snapshots of the kids playing soccer – shots that certainly wouldn’t be considered fine art by anyone outside the immediate family!
+The fact is, most of the photos Varina has taken with that fancy lens are snapshots of the kids playing soccer.
+Certainly, these shots are not considered fine art images by anyone outside the immediate family!
 Her primary lens is the Canon 10-22mm wide-angle lens.
 It’s a much smaller and less conspicuous lens… which can’t even boast the “L series” designation from Canon.
 Have any of you had similar experiences?
-We’d be very surprised if you hadn’t.
+It would be surprising if you had not.

 Camera upgrade will not make you a better photographer.
 Only knowledge and experience can do that.

 I know others have had similar experiences.
 What happens when you go out with your fancy new camera?
-Have publishers refused your work because it was shot with an “inferior” camera?
+Have publishers refused your work shot with an “inferior” camera?
 Are you a better photographer because you own L-series glass and expensive new camera equipment? 😉

 As always – we’d love to hear from you!